 primary picture: a picture with a nuh_layer_id value such that AuxId[ nuh_layer_id ] is equal to 0.

-reference layer picture: A picture in a direct reference layer which is used for inter-layer prediction of the current picture and is in the same access unit as the current picture.
+reference layer picture: A picture in a direct reference layer which is used for inter-layer prediction of the current picture.

+reference-layer short-term reference picture set: A short-term reference picture set that is specified for a direct reference layer to specify diagonal inter-layer reference pictures.

 reference picture list: A list of reference pictures that is used for inter prediction or inter-layer prediction of a P or B slice.

 target output layer: A layer that is to be output.